 Ask your families for feedback on what they would find hepful.
 They may questions you wouldn't have anticipated!

 14. Finding ways to stay connected to your students can make an important difference.

 Establishing a regular check-in by phone or online gives you a chance to continue to monitor students' learning and well-being.

 In my early experience with families so far, I see a major gap in some multiliingual communities understanding of the Coronavirus and how to stay healthy.
 I called my Nepali mentee, a senior, to see if he was staying home and how his family was doing.
 He said he’d been over to his friends' houses every day playing cards and hanging out.
 His family had very little information about what was going on with the Coronavirus.

 It is important that you also check in on the families' understanding of current restrictions and recommended health practices.
 This is a very insidious virus because it is most likely to be passed while people do not have symptoms, so education is key.

-You will miss your students and they will definitely miss you.
 Select a student or two each day and call home to say "hi" and find out how they’re doing.
-They will be surprised and happy to hear from you and it will give you an idea of their social emotional and learning needs.
+This will give you an idea of their social emotional and learning needs.
 Distance learning can feel isolating at times and you’ll need to be very intentional about connecting and maintaining a personal connection.

-9. It's important to keep families' strengths in mind.
+15. It's important to keep students' and families' strengths in mind.

 This is a marathon, not a sprint.
 There will be stumbles, missteps, and things we wish we could do again.
 However, there is already so much information about what is (and what's not) working for our ELL families.
 By putting the pieces together and sharing our experiences, we have a better chance of building strong, authentic partnerships that will sustain our students in the weeks and months to come.